The Office of Financial Aid starts packaging summer aid beginning in early May. Here are some things you will need to know about summer term:

 3. Enrollment Requirements for Aid

 Enrollment levels are NOT different in summer.
-Full-time is 12 credits, 3/4 time is 9 to 11 credits, and half-time is 6 to 8 credits for undergraduates.
-Half-time for graduate students is 5 credits, and full-time is 9 credits.
+For undergraduates, full-time enrollment is 12 credits, 3/4 time is 9 to 11 credits, and half-time is 6 to 8 credits.
+For graduate students, half-time is 5 to 8 credits, and full-time is 9 credits.
 You must notify the financial aid office if you will be enrolled less than full time.
-You must be enrolled at least half-time (6-8 credits as undergrad or 5-8 credits as grad) to be eligible for most financial aid including federal student loans.
+Both undergraduates and graduates must be enrolled at least half-time to be eligible for most financial aid including federal student loans.

 4. Changes in Enrollment